eFuse-Inc/work-samples/dba-mongo.md

 ## Problem 3: Ooops!
 Null Values

 Oop!
 For some strange reason, the gaming interest field for users contains null values.
 This is slowing down queries.
-Provide a detailed explanation of how you'll handled null values and, if any, what query you'll write to handle this.
+Provide a detailed explanation of how you'll handle null values and, if any, what query you'll write to handle this.

 ## When You're Finished!